JoaoFelipe/GetBeans--gedit-plugin-/README.markdown

 # GetBeans Plugin (for gedit)

-That is my first gedit plugin
+That is my first gedit plugin.

 It adds some useful editing features from NetBeans to gedit.

 ## Functions